- Undergraduate Students

 - Postgraduate Students

-International students at Bangor University can expect Gold-rated teaching (TEF 2017), in a university set in one of the world's best destinations to visit, according to travel guide Lonely Planet (2016) and in the top ten UK universities for student satisfaction (The Complete University Guide 2019).
+International students at Bangor University can expect Gold-rated teaching (TEF 2017) from a university set in one of the world's best destinations to visit, according to travel guide Lonely Planet (2016), and where student satisfaction is consistently in or close to the top ten of UK universities (Complete University Guide 2016–2020).

 Teaching Excellence Framework (TEF)